Kevin-Robertson/Powermad/README.md

 ### Get-ADIDNSNodeOwner

-This function can returns the owner of an ADIDNS Node.
+This function can return the owner of an ADIDNS Node.

 ##### Example: